VanBaNguyen/CU-Course-Scheduler/README.md

 By using this repository, you agree to these terms.

 # CU Course Schedule Optimizer

 Python Tool to create the most optimized schedule for CU students, at least the way I see it...
+You do need to alter the code in the main() guard to input your courses.

 ## Features